stackblitz/docs/docs/guides/codeflow/what-is-codeflow.md

 Unlike StackBlitz, legacy online IDEs run on remote servers and stream the results back to your browser.
 This approach yields **few security benefits** and **provides a worse experience** than your local machine in nearly every way.

-**StackBlitz solves these problems by doing all compute inside your browser**.
-This leverages decades of speed and security innovations and also **unlocks key development and debugging benefits**.
+**StackBlitz solves these problems by doing all computing inside your browser**.
+This leverages decades of speed and security innovations but also **unlocks key development and debugging benefits**.

+Lastly, StackBlitz is capable of running Node.js inside the browser.

 ## Explore